Daiquiri & Margarita Bitters

 Bob being Bob, he didn't just reproduce the old recipes.
 He insisted on striving to improve them.
 Hence, both bitters are now more alcoholic, 37.7% and 33.5% respectively, and the new formulations follow numerous visits by Bob to our bar and trial sessions with different batches.

-Donations to The Benevolent
+Donations to The Drinks Trust

-Each bottle of bitters makes a lot of cocktails (more than 260) so to support The Benevolent while also (I believe) improving your Daiquiri and Margarita recipes, please add these bitters to every drink.
+Each bottle of bitters makes a lot of cocktails (more than 260) so to support The Drinks Trust while also (I believe) improving your Daiquiri and Margarita recipes, please add these bitters to every drink.
 And besides any monetary contributions, hopefully, these bitters will help drive awareness of the charity, a charity that does a lot to support bartenders and others working in the UK drinks industry.